hypan599/cse6230/projects/1-molecular-dynamics/report.md

 A new function of computing the remainder of a number with regard to the dimension of the cell is written as MY_REMAINDER in the file "steric.h".
 The function is set under "omp declare simd", which let the code vecotrized better.

-Idea comes from and proved on Prof. Issac's lecture.
+Idea comes from and proved in course lectures.

 ### Change the size of boxs

-- [ ] make some reasoning here

-If we only consider the time consumed by the step of finding interaction pairs, the best size should be the SMALLEST box size which fulfills the requirement that particles inside one box only interact with particles in the same box and in the nearby boxes.
+By changing the size of the box, we have control over roughly how many particles are in each box.
+Smaller boxes have fewer particles in them but have larger partitioning overhead.
+Since it doesn't affect the correctness of the program, here we only need to do some experiments and find a optimal size of the box.

-Since the "radius" of the kind of particles is 1, based on the geometrical relationship, the optimized size of boxes should be 2×2×2.
-So we changed the coefficient boxdim as
+Since the "radius" of particles is 1, minimum possible box length is 2, and maximum possible boxes along one axis is 10.

-However, if the number of boxes is larger, there will also be extra time spent on the box-creating process.
-Since there is a larger array for labeling and saving boxes, the time spent on accessing the particles inside a box will also be longer.

 After the trial, we decided to set the boxdim as 8.

 ### Parallel the function of computing the forces

-- [ ] make some reasoning here

 After finding the interacting pairs, the force between one pair is only related to the positions of the two particles, which is independent with other pairs.
-So the loop of computing forces are paralleled.
+So the loop of computing forces should be paralleled with ease.

 However, since there is the risk of adding forces exerted on one particle simultaneously, the code of adding forces onto the elements of the force array "U" are set atomic.
 Everytime only one thread can access to the position saving the force on a particle.

 ### Not using AoS

-- [ ] make some reasoning here

 Both the structure of saving the positions of particles AoS and SA in vector.c were tried.
 Using SoA is quicker than AoS.
 The reason of such difference may be that SoA is better for vectorization.